soehlert/dnsmansible-inventory/README.md

 Edit the file to suit your needs

 ```
+[files]
+# The file you want to read from (default is /etc/hosts)
+dns_file = /etc/hosts
+# The file you want to write to (aka your ansible inventory file)
+inventory = /Users/soehlert/projects/ansible/inventory

 [ssh]
 # The dnsmasq server you want to grab the info from
 host = 10.0.0.2